ThePieBaker90/On-The-Rim/Items/Cybernetics/Nervous Cybernetics/Spinal Cords/OPC.md

 * Abilities:
 	* The user may remotely hack into systems that they can see (either through their eyes or a screen).
 Must be used with some display, such as a computer monitor or a [[Netrunner Eye]].
 * Looks:
-	* A [[Plasteel]] spine with numerous wires running its length.
-There are green lights in between each segment of the spine which can be seen through the skin when installed.
-There is a retractable cord that can connect to a display.
+	* An Onboard Penetration Console with numerous ports on the upper back near the neck.
+There are many status lights along with a pull-wire which can connect to a display.